WarppAudio/warpp-audio-waapi-tools/Source/event-creation/README.md

 > **Note**: All settings are automatically saved whenever you make changes in the tool's interface

+>   **Important**: After making any changes to settings, it's recommended to restart the tool to ensure all changes are properly applied.

 ## 🖥️ Tool Documentation

 ### 🎯 Main Interface